atpar/ap-monorepo/packages/ap-helper/README.md

 - **Resources**

   `GET /terms` Retrieve ACTUS test terms

+- **Asset**

+  `POST /asset/progress` Progress the state of an asset given its assetId and a timestamp

+- **Tokenization**

+  `POST /tokenization/updateClaimsToken` Update funds received of a ClaimsToken contract

 - **Faucet**

-  `POST /faucet` Request Ether for an address
+  `POST /faucet/ether` Request Ether for an address

+  `POST /faucet/sampleToken` Request ERC20 sample tokens for an address

+  `GET /faucet/ether` Retrieve the address of the ERC20 sample token

 ## Usage
 Quick start: